cylarez/sync-folder/README.md

 ### Main design

-Client prepare the list of local files in his possession, calls the `/sync` API.
+Client prepare the list of local files in his possession, calls the `/sync` API (Server-Sent Events)

 Server blocks the request and push events (partial response to the blocked `/sync` request) to inform clients about necessary updates (what to download and what to upload).